-We try to meet the international accessibility guidelines provided by the World Wide Web Consortium (W3C WCAG 2), as well as taking into account user feedback.
-We are working hard to achieve WCAG 2.0 AA compliance.
+We follow the international accessibility guidelines provided by the World Wide Web Consortium (W3C) and also take user feedback on board.
+We have worked hard to achieve WCAG 2.1 AA compliance.

-Our website is built on WordPress, and we have used the WordPress Accessibility Handbook to shape how it works and looks.
+Our website is built on WordPress, and we have used the WCAG guidelines to shape how it works and looks.

 Getting around our website

-We’ve labelled user interface elements, like input fields for forms, images and tabs, so they work with screenreaders.
+We’ve labelled user interface elements (things like input fields for forms, images and tabs), so they work with screenreaders.

-We try to structure our pages so that our headings and page sections are in sequential order so that Assistive Technologies like screenreaders can understand the content.
+We structure pages so that headings and page sections are in logical order and Assistive Technologies like screen readers can understand the content.

 Content on our website

 We try to make content as easy to read as possible.
-That means we try to use plain language, and use headings to structure pages.
-We also measure the readability of our written copy.
+That means we try to use plain language, and use headings to give pages a logical structure.
+We also measure the readability of the words and sentences we use.

-All multimedia content should have transcripts, subtitles or captions.
-Let us know if you find any that does not: firstname.lastname@example.org.
+All of our multimedia content should have transcripts, subtitles or captions.
+Let us know if you find any that does not.

-Where PDFs are used, we try to make sure they are accessible PDFs, or that the content is available in a different form.
+Where PDFs are used, we try to make sure they are accessible PDFs, or we make the content available in a different form.

 Viewing our website

-Our website is designed to be responsive and work on computers, mobile phones, and tablets.
-The site scales as it zooms, so fonts can be viewed at larger sizes if needed.
-To zoom in on content, keyboard users can hold down the ctrl key and press the + key to zoom in, and hold down ctrl and press the – key to zoom out.
+Our website is designed to be responsive and work on desktops, laptops, mobile phones, and tablets.
+The site scales as it zooms, so you can view fonts at larger sizes.
+If you are using a Windows computer, to zoom in, hold down the ctrl key on your keyboard and press the + key.
+To zoom out, and hold down ctrl and press the – key .

-We try to use colours that provide good contrast.
+We use colours that provide enough contrast to stand out.
 If you have dyslexia, you might find that changing colours or using different fonts or text sizes makes it easier to read.

-Our website is produced by the AMA team with freelance developer support, and elements of our website are provided by our CRM provider, PatronBase.
+Our website is produced by the AMA team with freelance developer support.
+Elements of our website are provided by our CRM provider, PatronBase.
 If you need any technical detail not provided here, let us know and we can provide more information.
 We include accessibility in our supplier procurement process.

-We are currently reviewing our website but if you have any problems using our website please let us know.
-You can contact us by email email@example.com, or phone 01223 578078.
+If you discover any parts of our website that you have problems using please let us know.
+You can contact us by email firstname.lastname@example.org.